 Finsemble lets developers build an application using familiar web technologies and deploy a single code base to both the browser and the desktop.
-At the same time, Finsemble simplifies the process of building a single application from separate components.

 Most HTML5 UI toolkits are only meant for building single page applications.
 Finsemble provides UI components specific to the desktop paradigm: menus that can cascade outside of the window boundary, floating and pinned launchers that can be replicated across monitors, dialogs that float on the monitor, and window toolbars with min/max/close, and dynamic titles (e.g., streaming quotes).

-Finsemble breaks UI components down into individual “Controls”: atomic-level UI building blocks that can be customized or replaced without interfering with core Finsemble services.
+Finsemble breaks UI components down into individual "controls": atomic-level UI building blocks which you can use to build your own componentry, or customize the built-in componentry.
 This goes far beyond simple theming and allows for true UI extensibility.